sovreign-protocol/sovreign-contracts/README.md

 - `./tokens/`: contains the SOV and REIGN Token contracts
 - `./vesting/`: contains vesting contracts for the team and early investors
 - `./wrapper/`: contains all functionality related to wrapping the Balancer LP into SVR

+Check the [./docs](https://github.com/sovreign-protocol/sovreign-contracts/tree/master/docs) folder for an audit report and deployment information on testnet + mainnet.

 ## solc